Academic Services

 Overview

-The Office of Academic Assessment and Effectiveness (OAAE) provides (a) guidance and support for CSB/SJU academic departments and programs undergoing disciplinary program review, (b) guidance and support for academic departments and programs preparing for required annual academic reporting, (c) the administration of end-of-semester course evaluations of the faculty, (d) leadership and guidance for accreditation by the Higher Learning Commission (HLC) and (e) administration of CSB/SJU's participation in some national research studies and programs.
+The Office of Academic Assessment and Effectiveness (OAAE) provides (a) guidance and support for CSB/SJU academic departments and programs undergoing disciplinary program review, (b) guidance and support for academic departments and programs preparing for required annual academic reporting, (c) leadership and guidance for accreditation by the Higher Learning Commission (HLC) and (d) assessment and evaluation support for CSB and SJU’s participation in some national research studies and programs.

 Institutional Accreditation